 Orchids get a bad rap as fussy plants that are difficult to take care of.
-And while this is sometimes true, there are many varieties that are reasonably hardy and even cold resistant.
+While this is sometimes true, there are many varieties that are reasonably hardy and even cold resistant.
 One good example is the calanthe orchid.
 Keep reading to learn more calanthe orchid info, such as calanthe orchid care and growing tips.

 What are Calanthe Orchids?